benjaminion/upgrading-ethereum-book/src/book.md

 Other quantities we will use in rewards calculation are the [incentivization weights](/part3/config/constants#incentivization-weights): $W_s$, $W_t$, $W_h$, and $W_y$ being the weights for correct source, target, head, and sync committee votes respectively; $W_p$ being the proposer weight; and the weight denominator $W_{\Sigma}$ which is the sum of the weights.

-Issuance for regular rewards are happens in four ways:
+Issuance for regular rewards happens in four ways:

   - $I_A$ is the maximum total reward for all validators attesting in an epoch;
   - $I_{A_P}$ is the maximum reward issued to proposers in an epoch for including attestations;